 Maybe I am biased because Katie is my bff, but I thought her Career Confidential answers were filled with such valuable gems that I decided to break it up into two parts (check out part 1 here).
 I just couldn’t bring myself to edit it down and risk the chance of missing some real advice.

-We are all trying to figure out how to balance all the things
+We are all trying to figure out how to balance all

 I am SO SO excited introduce everyone to a weekly column called, Career Confidential.
 This is where NeonNotebook gets to learn the real dirt about some of the coolest jobs out there.
 I don’t know